Glossary of Publishing Terms

 LITERARY PRIZES

-Traditional publishers may nominate stand-out works they have produced for literary prizes, and these are more easily accepted because their books are perceived as having gone through a 'pre-selection' process.
+Traditional publishers may nominate stand-out works they produced for literary prizes, and these are more easily accepted because their books are perceived as having gone through a 'pre-selection' process.
 Critical acclaim and sales of translation rights, too, are more likely

 MARKETING